ollej/Twippy/README.md

  * twitter_consumer_secret - Twitter consumer secret.
  * twitter_oauth_token - Twitter OAuth token.
  * twitter_oauth_token_secret - Twitter OAuth token secret.
  * twitter_stream = Set to true to use Twitter streaming API for faster response time.
- * twitter_username = Username of account (used by streaming API)
- * twitter_password = Password of account (used by streaming API)
+Recommended.
- * twitter_update_time - Seconds between each twitter search.
+ * twitter_update_time - Seconds between each twitter search if not using streaming API.
  * twitter_search - The text to search twitter statuses for.
  * ignorelist - Comma separated list of twitter names to ignore.
  * sender_nick - Add nick of sender to all tweets (based on plugin)